-Digital marketing is a very fascinating and interesting course for students who would like to take their marketing experience and skills to achieve better opportunities in the digital world.
-At Waltham training we have established strong relationship with our students to support them holistically in their academic endeavour’s so that they meet the requirements of their learning journeys.
+Digital marketing is a fascinating course for students who want to take their marketing experience and skills to achieve better opportunities in the digital world.
+At Waltham training, we have established strong relationships with our students to support them holistically in their academic endeavours to meet the requirements of their learning journeys.

-In addition to the career guidance and advise we support students to study and aim high for degrees, and other relevant professional.
+In addition to career guidance and advice, we support students to study and aim high for degrees and other relevant professional.

-The course requires students to achieve functional skills math and English, ICT skills and upon completion the have to complete the standards and End point assessment.
+The course requires students to achieve functional skills math and English, and ICT skills and upon completion, the have to complete the standards and Endpoint assessment.

 Occupational profile: The Digital Marketer will lead on the creation and execution of a digital marketing strategy.
-They recognise and respond to business opportunities and customer requirements through a range of digital channels (such as Social Media, Websites, email).
+They recognise and respond to business opportunities and customer requirements through various digital channels (such as Social Media, Websites, email).
 They actively employ content marketing and campaign management principles, and financial and analytical tools, to deliver successful initiatives that meet the needs and aspirations of their organisation.

-- Develop and critically apply the concepts, principles, and theories of marketing relevant to the interdisciplinary topics of digital marketing.
+- Develop and critically apply the concepts, principles, and marketing theories relevant to the interdisciplinary topics of digital marketing.

 - Apply the 4 marketing principles (product, price, place, promotion) and considerations of the business / marketing campaign.